elasticbyte/terraform-gatsby-aws/README.md

 # Terraform Gatsby AWS

-A terraform module to provision AWS resources for Gatsby.
+A terraform module to provision AWS resources for Gatsby using S3, Cloudfront, and Route53.

 # Example